 It’s easy to do:

-- You can update your preferences in the ‘personal details’ section of Track (once you’ve applied).
+- You can update your preferences in the ‘personal details’ section of your application (once you’ve applied).

-- If you haven’t applied yet, but you’re attending one of our events, or signed up for our emails, follow the ‘update my preferences’ link in any UCAS email.
+- If you haven’t applied yet, you can follow the ‘update my preferences’ link in any UCAS email or by logging into ucas.com.

 - Or, if you haven't already, you can sign up to receive emails from us to support you in your decision-making.